 Ending Balance: the total remaining amount owed on a loan after payment is made in a given period

 Now that we’re all speaking the same language, let’s take a deep dive into all things related to loan amortization.
-We’ll start by discussing the three types of amortization schedules you’re most likely to encounter when taking on a business loan.
+First, let’s discuss the three types of debt amortization schedules you’re most likely to encounter when taking on a business loan.

-Choosing the type of loan amortization schedule to use for your loan will depend on how frequently interest on your loan compounds—daily, weekly, or monthly.
+Choosing the type of schedule to use for your loan will depend on how frequently interest on your loan compounds—daily, weekly, or monthly.

 Most often, this compounding period will match the frequency that you make payments to the lender.
 If you’re making monthly payments, interest will compound monthly; interest on loans with daily payments compound daily; etc.